 More regular players may want to consider a stick bag that will hold more than one stick.
 Maybe you have a stick for training and one for matches – or perhaps

 This Byte stick bag can hold up to two hockey sticks.
-It comes in three different colour options.
+It comes in a number of different colour options.
 It has a shoulder strap and a mesh pocket on the front.
 It is a good size that will allow you to put a small amount of kit into the bag as well.

 This hockey stick bag comes in a wide range of colour choices.
 It is large enough to hold multiple sticks and the mesh pocket can hold other kit.
 The main downside to this bag is that the opening to the main part of the bag is only really large enough to fit a stick, so you won’t be able to fit shoes or shinpads into the main part of the bag.

-Another multiple stick bag option from Grays.
-The GR300 is suitable for carrying 2 to 3 sticks, a large front pocket that is a great option for storing additional items of kit.
-There is also a fleece lined valuables pocket.
-This is a good quality stick bag that is a great option for any regular player.
+A multiple stick bag option from Grays.
+The Flash 300 is suitable for carrying 2 to 3 sticks, a large front pocket that is a great option for storing additional items of kit.
+There is also a valuables pocket.
+This is a good quality stick bag that is a great option for any regular player which comes in a range of colours.

 Stick & Kit Bags